 Custom Dynamic Secrets

-Akeyless supports dynamic secrets for a growing number of services.
+Akeyless supports Dynamic Secrets for a growing number of services.
 If you need to integrate with a service that is not yet natively implemented in Akeyless, you can create a custom dynamic secret implementation that calls the service on demand to generate or revoke temporary secrets.

-and revoke operations to the external services using a particular set of HTTP endpoints that follow a specific input/output format.
+Akeyless communicates with custom dynamic secret implementations over HTTP.
+It delegates create and revoke operations to the external service by calling a defined set of HTTP endpoints that follow a specific input/output schema.

 Inputs